Desigining a product from scratch guide

 With that in mind, product vision and strategy depend on two major elements:

-• Understand your value proposition: A value proposition is a statement that captures the clearest and most obvious benefit which a user is to receive from using your product.
+• Understand your value proposition: A value proposition is a statement that captures the clearest and most obvious benefit that a user is to receive from using your product.
 In order to determine this, product teams often use the technique of ‘working backward’.
 Here, the product team first identifies the product users and then tailors the product vision and strategy to suit them.
 That way, by centralizing the user in the process, one is better able to deliver a product that meets the people to whom it is destined.

 • Identify the criteria for your success: This involves determining what factors will help to measure whether you will be creating a successful product or not.
-In this sub-step, one must have a list of metrics or key performance indicators (KPIs) such as the number of product sales and registrations, among others, which serve to evaluate progress.
+In this sub-step, one must have a list of metrics or key performance indicators (KPIs), such as the number of product sales and registrations, among others, which serve to evaluate progress.

 Product Research